-If you think you might be interested in taking part in the VITDALIZE UK Trial, you will first need to be screened to see if you are eligible to take part.
-This means the research team will need check if you have severe vitamin D deficiency.
+If you believe that your relative/friend/patient would be interested in taking part in the VITDALIZE UK Trial, they will first need to be screened to see if they are eligible to take part.
+This means the research team will need check if they have severe vitamin D deficiency.

-If you decide to be screened for inclusion in the VITDALIZE UK Trial the research team will:
+If your relative/friend/patient is screened for inclusion in the VITDALIZE UK Trial the research team will:

-- Review your medical history - Take a blood sample (approximately 5-10 ml, equivalent to 2 teaspoons) to measure vitamin D level
+- Review their medical history - Take a blood sample (approximately 5-10 ml, equivalent to 2 teaspoons) to measure vitamin D level

-If a blood sample has already been taken as part of your usual care today, you may not need to have another one.
+If a blood sample has already been taken as part of your relative/friend/patients usual care today, they may not need to have another one.
 This will be discussed with you at the time.

-Once the results of the screening tests are available, the research team will tell you whether you are able to participate in the VITDALIZE UK Trial.
+Once the results of the screening tests are available, the research team will tell you whether your relative/friend/patient is able to participate in the VITDALIZE UK Trial.